 To receive the FPOA scholarship, you must meet the following qualifications:

-To find out more about the application requirements and submitting a completed application, download the FPOA Scholarship Application form below.
-The deadline to apply for a scholarship for the 2017- 2018 school year is Friday, May 5th by 5:00 pm.
-Recipients will be selected and then awarded the scholarship at our July FPOA General Meeting.
+- To find out more about the application requirements and submitting a completed application, download the FPOA Scholarship Application form below.
+The deadline to apply for a scholarship for the 2021-2022 school year is Tuesday, May 31 by 5:00 pm.
+Recipients will be selected and then awarded the scholarship on a date and location TBD in June.